mhicoayala/volume_forecast/README.md

 From visual inspection, data has little to no trend and with strong seasonality from it having values only on weekdays.

+A sample of the dataset is shown below; a total of 175 rows (days) are found in this data.

 ```python
 # Load dataset using Pandas library